asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Are you interested in becoming an official AsyncAPI Ambassador?

 The process of becoming an ambassador is very simple.
-Just go to the community repository and open a PR to edit the ambassadors.json file, and TSC will evaluate your candidacy!
+Go to the **community** repository and open a PR to edit the `ambassadors.json` file.
+The TSC will then evaluate your candidacy!

 That PR can be created not only by the ambassador candidate, but any community member can open up a PR to submit someones application (case when community member is too shy to get on the list).